 Mats are often used in custom framing projects to back photos, posters, or images and provide an appealing display.
 Standard-size mats are cheaper than custom-cut mats.
 Hobby Lobby offers more than 300 different types of acid-free, archival-quality mats starting at $8 for an 8-by-10-inch frame.

 In addition to custom framing, you can also bring a frame you already own to Hobby Lobby along with the item you want to frame.
 When you bring your own frame, Hobby Lobby charges a labor fee based on the size of the frame; a 16-inch by 20-inch frame, for example, will generally cost about $12, customer service associates said.
+You do not need an appointment to use the framing services at Hobby Lobby.

 How Does Hobby Lobby Custom Framing Compare to Michaels?